joshgerdes/jekyll-uno/_posts/2021-03-25-unable-to-start-windows-azure-guest-agent-it-s-in-a-disabled-state..md

     sc delete WindowsAzureGuestAgent

-    sc delete WindowsAzureTelemetryService 5.
-Create a folder called OLD in “C:\ WindowsAzure\” and move the old version of the agent to it and the folders that say Packages.
+    sc delete WindowsAzureTelemetryService

 5\.
+Create a folder called OLD in "C:\ WindowsAzure" and move the old version of the agent to it and the folders that say Packages.

+6\.
 Install the service again using the link: [https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409](https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409 "https://go.microsoft.com/fwlink/?LinkID=394789&clcid=0x409") or the latest agent available.
-6\.
+7\.
 Restart the server.